Yellow Split Mung Dhal Recipe

 Instructions

-3. Stir in the mustard seed mixture into the dhal.
-Stir in the yogurt, cilantro, and lemon juice.
+5. Stir in the mustard seed mixture into the dhal.
+Stir in the yogurt, cilantro, lemon juice, and maple syrup.
 Season to taste with sea salt and pepper.
 Remove the bay leaves and cinnamon stick before serving.

 Ayurveda Kapha pacifying Kitchari Nutrition Recipes Vata pacifying